-The organisation had to consider where the strengths lay in

-started with experts in Yoga and HIIT.
+The organisation had to consider where the strengths lay in the disciplines they wanted to offer on the app.
+They started with experts in Yoga and HIIT.
 Then began to work with additional instructors and software developers to create a complex algorithm that would be used to build the classes intelligently from a minimum of 10 minutes up to 90 minutes.
 For yoga the challenges came when they had to think about all the potential transitions between each posture and sequence.
 This took much longer than anticipated and caused delays in production.